DEck13/baseball_research/README.md

 other and it is surprising that they can hold simultaneously.
 Data credit goes to Fangraphs.

+### Direct calculation of WAR

+[with Sixian Li] The directWAR directory contains some exploratory analyses for a new simple approach to calculate a player's WAR that draws on ideas from causal inference.
+More to come.

 ### License

 This research is under the GNU General Public License v3.0, this license does